 - Saikyo - Attacks inflict less damage.
 Much easier to get dizzied and Guard Crushed.
 Cannot perform basic combos.

-- Classic - Always use X-ism.
-Super Gauge, Super Combos, and Air Recovery disabled.
+- Classic - X-ism automatically enabled.
+Cannot perform any Super Combos and cannot use the Air Recovery technique.
 Cannot be Guard Crushed.

 World Tour (Console)